tryigit/cleveres-ai/techniques/double-question-prompting.md

 For developers and AI engineers, this is the most crucial takeaway.

-In production environments—such as background AI automations, high-volume data processing, and real-time API integrations—latency and cost are paramount.
+In production environments such as background AI automations, high-volume data processing, and real-time API integrations latency and cost are paramount.
 Developers often prefer **lightweight, fast, and "non-reasoning" models** (like GPT-4o-mini, Llama 3 8B, or Claude Haiku) to keep operations efficient and affordable.

 The **Double Question** technique is a lifesaver in these scenarios.
 It allows developers to: